 What is the process for reporting VAT fraud?

-If you choose to report VAT fraud online, you’ll be asked to complete a form with five sections which cover.
-Even if you can’t complete them all, HMRC encourages you to fill as much in as possible.
+If you choose to report VAT fraud online, you’ll be asked to complete a form with five sections.
+Even if you can’t complete every section, HMRC encourages you to provide as much information as possible.
 While you don’t have to disclose your personal details, it is helpful to provide information about your connection to the business in question and how you have come to discover they are not charging or paying VAT.

 What to do if you’re being investigated for VAT fraud?